-Priming grants may be awarded to sole traders, partnerships or limited companies that fulfil the following criteria:
+Business Expansion grants may be awarded to sole traders, partnerships or limited companies that fulfil the following criteria:

-- The enterprise must not employ more than 10 people; In some cases, depending on certain criteria, businesses with 10 employees or more may be eligible, please contact the Local Enterprise Office for more information on eligibility. - The enterprise must be established, registered and operate within the geographic location of the Local Enterprise Office Dublin City (Dublin 1-13, 17,20). - The business must be trading (at least 3 months sales) - The enterprise must clearly demonstrate potential for growth in domestic and/or export markets. - There must be at least 1 new full time job created as part of the grant application.see below - Be engaged in manufacturing or an Internationally traded service (details of overseas customers to be included in application) - Innovative projects with export potential (Detail in your application) - Salary support may be offered to unique tourism services projects, focused predominantly on generating revenues from overseas visitors.
-It must be unique i.e. would not happen without our support and/or displace existing projects in the local economy - Be capable of attaining economic viability - Demonstrate a commercial market for your proposed product or service
+- The enterprise must not employ more than 10 people; In some cases, depending on certain criteria, businesses with 10 employees or more may be eligible, please contact the Local Enterprise Office for more information on eligibility. - The enterprise must be established, registered and operate within the geographic location of the Local Enterprise Office Dublin City (Dublin 1-13, 17,20). - The enterprise must have potential for growth in domestic and/or export markets and also potential for new job creation. - Be engaged in manufacturing - Internationally traded services (details of overseas customers) - Innovative projects with export potential (Detail in your application) - Salary support may be offered to unique tourism services projects, focused predominantly on generating revenues from overseas visitors.
+It must be unique i.e. would not happen without our support and/or displace existing projects in the local economy - The business must operate in the commercial sphere - Be capable of attaining economic viability - Demonstrate a commercial market for your proposed product or service - Have adequate overall finance available to the project (detail in your application how you will fund the business)

-- Have adequate overall finance available to the project (detail in your application how you will fund the business) - Have the necessary management and technical skills - NOT be an Enterprise Ireland client and not receiving Enterprise Ireland funding
+- Have the necessary management and technical skills - Have capacity for growth and new job creation - NOT be Enterprise Ireland clients and not receiving Enterprise Ireland funding